 - Housing activity indicators remained soft in July.
 However, tight housing supply and a strong labor market have the potential to provide continuing support to the housing sector, even with higher mortgage interest rates.

-The latest readings of various measures of labor compensation continued to point to modest firming.
+The latest readings of various measures of labor compensation continued to point to modest firming of wage growth.

-- Core PCE inflation rose to a level roughly consistent with the FOMC’s longer-run objective.
-This firming may be due in part to one-off factors.
+- Core PCE inflation continued to run at a level roughly consistent with the FOMC’s longer-run objective.

-- U.S. equity indices increased over the past month, and volatility declined.
-The nominal 10-year Treasury yield rose moderately.
-The broad trade-weighted dollar index increased.
-Crude oil prices rose to multi-year highs.
+- Amid some notable fluctuations, U.S. equity indices were little changed over the past month, and volatility rose slightly.
+The nominal 10-year Treasury yield declined moderately.
+The broad trade-weighted dollar index increased modestly.
+Non-energy commodity prices generally fell.